Split Works: Split Works

 Split Works is the brainchild of Scot Archie Hamilton and American Nathaniel Davis.
 The company aims to create a more sustainable ecosystem for music in China.

 Conceived at a time when live music options in China were extremely limited, Split Works is one of a few notable groups that have aided the growth of the live music industry in China and the wider Asia region, working with both Chinese and Western music artists across many genres.
 They've been named "Best Promoter" in both Shanghai and Beijing by City Weekend magazine (2013, 2014, and 2015).
 Split Works has organized concerts and tours for notable artists including: Sonic Youth, Faithless, Steve Aoki, Diplo, Owl City, Jason Mraz, Godspeed You!
 Black Emperor, Thirty Seconds to Mars, Ludacris, Grandmaster Flash, the Lumineers, Death Cab for Cutie, Gang of Four, Girl Talk, Talib Kweli, José González, Andrew Bird, Ghostface Killah, Dandi Wind, Grimes, St. Vincent, Gerard Way, Young Fathers, Everything Everything, Black Star, Julia Holter, MIKA, Perfume Genius, Pennywise and Olafur Arnalds.

-Split Works was also responsible for several iconic brand campaigns in the four years before its sister company, Splatter, was created.
+Split Works was also responsible for several notable brand campaigns in the four years before its sister company, Splatter, was created.

 Splatter

 Splatter was spun out of Split Works in 2010 to provide brands with an experienced consultancy for using music in China.
 Splatter works with many global companies known for their marketing practices.
-Splatter's (previously Split Works') Converse sponsored “Love Noise” campaign in 2009 was named by AdAge as the best campaign in China that year.
+Splatter's (previously Split Works') Converse sponsored "Love Noise" campaign in 2009 was named by AdAge as the best campaign in China that year.
 Splatter has also received critical acclaim from market research firm Millward Brown, crediting the company for three of the top five branded music campaigns in China.